AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 ## Step 10: Complete the Venmo through Braintree settings

 1. To include Venmo as a payment option with Braintree, set **[!UICONTROL Enable Venmo through Braintree]** to `Yes`.

+1. Set **[!UICONTROL Enable Vault for Venmo]** to `Yes` to enable use of a secure vault to store customers' Venmo account so customer don't need to log in to their Venmo account again for future transactions.

    ![Venmo through Braintree](../configuration-reference/sales/assets/payment-methods-braintree-venmo-config.png){width="600" zoomable="yes"}